catseye/hatoucan/README.md

 the [VICE][] distribution, why did I write this?

 Well, any reasonable person would probably be wise to just use `petcat`.
-But, I wanted a tool that could be included with [The Platform][] that could tokenize the Commodore BASIC programs that are part of The Platform, namely:
+But, I wanted a tool that could be included in [The Platform][] that would be able to tokenize the Commodore BASIC programs that are part of The Platform, namely:

 *   the original implementation of [Bubble Escape][]
+*   [DiskSumo][]
 *   [Dungeons of Ekileugor][]
-*   [DiskSumo][]
 *   the binary-loader and front-panel simulator from [SITU-SOL][]

 and none of the tokenizers I found appealed to me.  `petcat` in particular